Content creation pipeline

 What a useful final output looks like

-• a short summary of the target audience or purpose
+• Short summary of the target audience or purpose

-• a signal that the content is approved or still needs revision
+• Signal that the content is approved or still needs revision

 This kind of structured outcome is more useful than a raw draft because it helps both humans and downstream systems understand whether the content is actually ready.